 Danish.
-The second in a series of encyclopedia-like articles for the newspaper Weekendavisen, this short essay discusses the home that hides within our words.
+In my first entry for Weekendavisen’s new lexicon, this short essay discusses the home that hides within our words.
 The twenty-two signs that make up the earliest known alphabet all began as drawings of objects commonly found in Middle Eastern households three thousand years ago.
 I discuss the homey story inside our signs, starting with B for bēt, “house,” and ending with a surprising plot twist: T, the sign for signs.

 “Bēt,” Weekendavisen (14 May 2021).
 Link.